GEOL-1404-01 - Historical Geology

 |Course Student Learning Outcomes||

-CSLO 1--Develops an ability to analyze, evaluate, and synthesize processes involved in geologic cycles
+PSLO 1 - Develops an ability to analyze, evaluate, & synthesize processes involved in Earth cycles, systems, & sequences.

-CSLO 2--Develops an ability to illustrate, describe, and discuss the intricate workings of a geologic cycle.
+PSLO 2 - Develops an ability to illustrate, describe, and discuss the intricated workings of a geologic cycle.

-CSLO 3--Demonstrates data-management & problem-solving skills through lab assignments
+PSLO 3 - Demonstrates data-management & Problem-solving skills through lab assignments

-CSLO 4--Demonstrates an ability to work together cooperatively in small groups on projects that connect events to processes
+PSLO 4 - Demonstrates an ability to work together cooperatively in groups on projects that require shared conclusions

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|